sabatohura/wordpress-snippets/README.md

-# simple wordpress plugin with mysql database
+# Bunch of wordpress trick codes